Table of Content

-Forecasting the Cash Flows and NAVs of PE Funds
+Takahashi-Alexander (Yale Model): Forecasting PE Cash Flows and NAVs

 Limited Partners (LPs) commonly cite liquidity management and commitment pacing as two of the top challenges in managing private markets funds programs.
 This is unsurprising: private markets funds, unlike traditional investments, involve a series of capital calls and distributions over the span of several years.
 This creates unique cash flow considerations: